klmilam/columbia-ad-17/README.md

 ## Training
 ### Deploy a v3-8 TPU
+You will use the ctpu tool to deploy a Google Compute Engine (GCE) TPU.

 The following commands will open port 22 (allowing you to SSH) and create a TPU and CPU with the given `name`.
 If the TPU and/or CPU of the given `name` already exist, you'll just SSH into the existing ones.

 ```
-gcloud compute firewall-rules create ctpu-ssh --allow=tcp:22 --source-ranges=0.0.0.0/0 \ --network=default
+gcloud compute firewall-rules create ctpu-ssh --allow=tcp:22 --source-ranges=0.0.0.0/0 \
+    --network=default
 ./ctpu up --tpu-size=v3-8 --preemptible --zone=us-central1-a --name=kmilam-tpu
 ```
 ### Clone the model code onto the VM
 Since you're SSH'd into a VM, you need to clone your code onto the VM.

+If you reuse the same `name` and do not delete your CPU between uses, your code will remain on the CPU.
 ```
 git clone https://github.com/klmilam/columbia-ad-17.git
 cd columbia-ad-17